ryan-charette/galaxy-collision-simulation/README.md

 ## Current Scope

-This is a complete single-node MVP.
-MPI distribution, CUDA kernels, and true high-order FMM passes are still roadmap items, but the project now has the working physics, I/O, validation, and visualization backbone needed to build those pieces honestly.
+This is currently a distributed/GPU-capable MVP.
+The FMM uses monopole expansions (`p=0`) rather than high-order complex expansions, but the pass structure, rank ownership, synchronization, and CUDA kernel surfaces are in place for higher-order work and benchmarking.